Blackfell/blackfell.github.io/_pages/about.md

 Having said all that, I'm not all computers!
 I grew up interested in 'analogue' technology, I played with cars and motorbikes and picked up a passion for making things with wood & metal.

-I practiced martial arts throughout university and kept up a Muay Thai practice alongside my work, but I also enjoy mountain sports, climbing, walking and mountain biking.
+I practised martial arts throughout university and kept up a Muay Thai practice alongside my work, but I also enjoy mountain sports, climbing, walking and mountain biking.
 Living in the North West of England lets me stay close to mountain areas and more importantly enjoy time with family.

 I worked with youth throughout my University years and for the first years of my career, both as a [STEM embassador](https://www.stem.org.uk/stem-ambassadors) and as a volunteer with the [Air Cadet Organisation](https://www.raf.mod.uk/aircadets/) in the UK.
 I have now drawn these activities to a close as I have my own youth organisation (see below!), but take my passion for education and development into my career, mentees, friends and, well, anyone that will listen.